zphzhg/test-travis-ci/README.md

 Input your github username, password, two-factor code(only if you have enable it before).

-Change directory to your project directory.
+Change the directory to your project directory.

-In order to enable travis to access your server, we should encrypt our **local** ssh secret key(So I think we all should use public key to login to server).
+In order to enable travis to access your server, we should encrypt our **local** ssh secret key(So I think we should use public key to login to server, and this should be the only way).

 ```
 $ cd test-travis-ci/